Conflict can challenge you to grow

 3. Identifies weak points

 Conflicts identify weak points: Often people enter conflicts because they feel threatened or vulnerable.
 A natural defensive reaction is to cast the attention away from the weakness.
-Instead, when you identify it, try very hard to work at the weakness.
+Instead, when you identify it, try very hard to work on the weakness.
 Learn new skills.
 Expand your understanding.
 Meet new people.
 It’s not easy but the results are worth it.

 Renée helps business get unstuck.
 Through business relationship mapping, conflict resolution and leadership development, Renée helps entrepreneurs and businesses understand their ecosystems, identify underutilised resources and opportunities to engage.